mahmutikilic/RPG-v1.0.1/README.md

 > This notification is about default vaule that password lentgth!

-This GUI app developed with Python Thkinter.
+This GUI app developed with Python Tkinter, random and clipboard libs.
 ### The features are:

 - Select password lenght.